Tourist Centre Information

 The Tourism Centre is your go-to spot for information on events and activities across the Rainy River District, and information on the many camps and lodges in Sunset Country.
 Open in the third week of May until late September at the International Border.

-COMING SOON!
-A photo op with our full-sized real Canadian Moose!
+Visit the centre for a photo op with our full-sized real Canadian Moose!

 (807) 274-7303 or by e-mail at email@example.com